Thursday, November 21, 2024

 Civil, Mechanical , Aerospace & Aeronautical Engineers

-• The power is just right.
-This is a 2GB vRAM dedicated GPU.
-The bare bone minimum to run CAD & 3D models with Solidworks/Ansys in engineering school
+1. The power is just right: This laptop features a 2GB vRAM dedicated GPU, which is the bare minimum needed to run CAD and 3D models with SolidWorks/ANSYS in engineering school.

-There are many older GPUs like the 940MX or MX250 you may find as refurbished at a much cheaper price but be aware that although they’all also run 3D models in the same part range, they’ll struggle a lot more the moment you go higher.
+Be cautious of older GPUs like the 940MX or MX250 you might find in refurbished laptops at a cheaper price.
+While these can also run 3D models in the same part range, they’ll start to struggle much sooner when you push the project complexity higher.

 Display